 Basil Considine is a composer-playwright, conductor and musicologist.
-He is active in Boston’s musical and theatrical scenes and teaches at Boston University.
+He is active in the Twin Cities musical and theatrical scenes, and teaches at Walden University in Minneapolis, MN.

 Basil began his musical studies at the age of 4, as a violist.
 He attended the Boston Archdiocesan Choir School, Suzuki School of Newton, the New England Conservatory of Music, the University of San Diego, and recently completed a doctorate in music (historical musicology and ethnomusicology) and drama at Boston University, writing a musical and military history of the island of Mauritius for his dissertation.
 He gave his concert debut in Boston’s Symphony Hall at age 11, as the boy soprano soloist with the BSO in John Corigliano‘s Of Rage and Remembrance.
 His concert appearances have included performances with the Boston Pops, Boston Symphony Orchestra, Tanglewood Festival Chorus, Marine Band San Diego, and the Boston Boy Choir.
 He holds degrees in liturgical music, piano & vocal performance, composition, liturgical studies, and musicology.